edac-epscor/nmepscor-data-collection-form/workflow.md

 pip install -r requirements/local.list cd application
 ```

+You /should/ be able to type `python manage.py bower_install` and have no
+changes happen, as all of the vendor javascript files should presently be in
+this git repo.

 Now you will have to get the database setup according to your needs.